Content. Traffic. Revenue.

 Even if your overall writing isn’t bad, the way that you deliver or present your value matters.
 The purpose of writing is to give your audience a wake-up call — to inspire them by your content creation.

 Don’t try to show how clever or knowledgeable you are.
 Do you know why there aren’t that many university professors who are bestselling authors?
-One reason is because academic writing can be dry and complex.
+One reason is that academic writing can be dry and complex.
 They have content, but they need a better content strategy.

 Bestselling novels and nonfiction books don’t sound like academic works – and neither should your content.
 Use common English words.
 Instead of writing the word “famished,” use “hungry.”
 Forget “ubiquitous” – just use “everywhere.”